 What SilverDrill is:

-If you need a true professional drill design solution to create and print shows for your students
+animated shows online.
+If you need a professional drill design solution to

-more about Field Artist.
+to learn more about Field Artist.

-SilverDrill is a program that runs right in your browser window.
+SilverDrill runs right in your browser window.
+You can use it to create your

-You can use it to create your own shows or to view shows that other members have done.
+own shows or to view shows that other members have done.
+To view some shows that

-To view some shows that other members have done, click here.
+other members have done,

 To create a SilverDrill show, you choose a cast, then add a number of sets to the